MetallicGoat/MBedwarsLeaderBoards/README.md

      periodic-type: weekly                 # When the stats should reset (removing this is equivalent to putting 'never') (daily/weekly/monthly/yearly/never)
      restriction: [players_per_team=1]     # An arena picker which specifies what arenas this stat will be tracked in (remove this to apply to all arenas)
 ```
-In this configuration we created a stat to track player kills in solos arenas.
+In the above configuration we created a stat to track player kills in solos arenas.
 The stat will reset for everyone every week on the configured weekday!

 To get the value of the stat use `%MBLeaderboards_playerstat-solo:weekly:kills%`